-- This one site takes 68% traffic share in recruitment market
+- This one site takes 68% traffic share in the recruitment market

 - Its 90% revenue comes from B2B and 10% comes from B2C

-- It’s one product (resume database) generates 57% of the total income
+- It’s one product (resume database) that generates 57% of the total income

 Can you see some imbalance in the numbers here?
-Answer to this question prompted me to write about 80-20 principle.
-Lets see what it is and how you can use it to grow your business.
+The answer to this question prompted me to write about 80-20 principles.
+Let’s see what it is and how you can use it to grow your business.

 So, what is the 80-20 rule?